|

 (10 Miles)*

 Pencarrow is a private house still owned and lived in by the Molesworth-St.Aubyn family.
-The present house was built during the 1760's.
-The house has a very fine collection of pictures, furniture, porcelain and antique dolls. |
+The present house was built during the 1760's. |

-The China Clay Country Park
+Wheal Martyn China Clay Museum and Country Park

 (12 Miles)*